PooyehA/Deep-LASI/docs/source/example.rst

 Static 2c FRET
 ~~~~~~~~~~~~~~~~

-The following section describes how to analyse single-molecule FRET occuring between a donor and an acceptor, which
+The following example on :doc:`example-2c-FRET-Static` describes how to analyse single-molecule FRET occuring between a donor and an acceptor, which
 are positioned at two fixed distances apart using alternating laser excitation (ALEX).

 ..
 We discuss two examples for publicly available sample data from `Hellenkamp et al., Nat.
 Meth (2018) <https://www.nature.com/articles/s41592-018-0085-0>`_ and `Götz et al., Nat.
 Meth (2022) <https://www.nature.com/articles/s41467-022-33023-3>`_.